FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/unistore-api/readme.md

 }
 ```

-### Removal of UniStore node
+### Remove UniStore node

-UniStore node can be removed by sending DELETE request to whole 'node'
+A UniStore node can be removed either by sending a `DELETE` request to the
-list entry, 'configuration' container, or by removing of all children
+entire `node` list entry or `configuration` container, or by removing all
-'configuration' entities.
-In all cases, UniStore node will be removed
+`configuration` child entities.
+In each case, the UniStore node is removed after
-after confirming of changes using commit RPC.
+changes are confirmed using the **commit RPC**.

 ```bash Removal of UniStore node
 curl --location --request DELETE 'http://localhost:8181/rests/data/network-topology:network-topology/topology=unistore/node=global' \